Welcome from our Program Director

 Canadian and American allopathic and osteopathic students and physicians are encouraged to apply for emergency medicine residency through the Electronic Residency Application Service (ERAS).

 International medical graduates (IMG) may be considered if the applicant has graduated from an International Medical Education Directory (IMED) school.
-IMG applicants will need to have completed not only the USMLE Steps 1, 2CK and 2CS; but also have an Educational Commission for Foreign Medical Graduates (ECFMG) certification.
+IMG applicants must have completed Steps 1, 2CK and 2CS and must also be certified by the Educational Commission for Foreign Medical Graduates (ECFMG).

 All applicants must meet the requirements for a restricted residency-training license in the State of Nevada.
-All applicants must be either US Citizens or US permanent residents (hold a “green card”).
+All applicants must be either US Citizens or be authorized to work in the US.

 The MountainView Emergency Medicine program’s mission is to develop the next generation of physicians and physician leaders.
 As a part of HCA Healthcare, we are driven by a single mission: Above all else, we are committed to the care and improvement of human life.